International Activities Related to Pesticides

 Guidance on data requirements for tolerances on imported commodities in the United States and Canada.

-Established in 1997 to streamline pesticide shipments between Canada, Mexico, and the United States, the primary objective of the TWG is to develop more efficient and less expensive pesticide regulation and trade among the three countries and meet the environmental, ecological and human health objectives of NAFTA.
-Coordination of regulatory decision-making reduces burden on both government and industry.
+The TWG was established in 1997 under the North American Free Trade Agreement (NAFTA), and continues under the USMCA.
+The TWG collaborates to streamline pesticide shipments between Canada, Mexico, and the United States.
+The primary objective of the TWG is to develop more efficient and less expensive pesticide regulation and trade among the three countries while meeting the environmental, ecological, and human health objectives of the USMCA.
+Coordination of regulatory decision-making reduces the burden on both government and industry.

-EPA and Health Canada have developed new guidance for interpreting developmental neurotoxicity (DNT) data in support of a pesticide registration.
-This guidance will help scientists in the EPA and Canada’s Pest Management Regulatory Agency (PMRA) evaluate these studies more consistently.
+The EPA and Health Canada developed guidance for interpreting developmental neurotoxicity (DNT) data in support of a pesticide registration.
+This guidance helps scientists in the EPA and Canada’s Pest Management Regulatory Agency (PMRA) evaluate these studies more consistently.
 View the guidance.

 NAFTA Strategic Plan 2016-2021.